Environmental Initiatives

 - Sodick business sites in Japan: market-based/Thailand factory: location-based

 We are expanding solar power generation systems at our business sites both in Japan and overseas.
-We started to install systems at the Kaga Factory in Japan in 2021, and we have already installed the systems at the food machinery plant, multi-factory, and No. 8 factory.
-A system was also introduced at the new food machinery plant in May 2024.
-As a result of these efforts, the annual volume of solar power generated for the entire Kaga Factory has reached approximately 2,500 MWh (the annual electricity consumption of approximately 700 households*1), eliminating approximately 1,096 tons*2 of greenhouse gas emissions annually.
+We have been progressively installing the systems at the Kaga Factory since 2021, and the systems are now operational at the food machinery plant, multi-factory, and No. 8 factory.
+We also installed a system at the Saitama Technical Center in December 2024.
+As a result of these efforts, the annual volume of solar power generated in 2024 has reached approximately 2,900 MWh (equivalent to the annual electricity consumption of around 800 households*1), achieving a 44% increase in reduction compared to 2023 and eliminating roughly 1,227 tons*2 of greenhouse gas emissions annually.
+We will continue to aim for an increase in the energy-saving ratio.

 - Average household consumption calculated at 300 kWh/month per household